Rulsky/cra-firebase/README.md

 # Serving firebase cloud functions locally
 run one of:

+`yarn build`
+`yarn firebase deploy`
 `yarn firebase serve --only functions,hosting`

 or

+`npm run build`
+`$(npm bin)/firebase deploy`
 `$(npm bin)/firebase serve --only functions,hosting`

+Please keep in mind that firebase hosting will serve static files from your build directory, so upon client hydration you'll finish with old version of your app.

 # About directories and files structure: